 What types of companies are in the Nasdaq Composite Index?

 The Nasdaq Composite is best known for its large number of technology-related components.
-As of June 2021, nearly half of the index was made up of companies from the tech industry, with well-known names like Apple, Microsoft, Amazon and Google near the top of the list.
-There are, however, other industries included in the index such as consumer discretionary, which accounts for about 20 percent of the index, and healthcare, which makes up about 10 percent.
-Even some financial companies are included, such as online broker Charles Schwab.
+As of April 2022, about half of the index was made up of companies from the tech industry, with well-known names like Apple, Microsoft, Amazon and Google near the top of the list.
+There are, however, other industries included in the index such as consumer discretionary, which accounts for about 21 percent of the index, and healthcare, which makes up about 8 percent.
+Even some financial companies are included, such as student-loan servicer Navient.

-Top 10 companies that make up the Nasdaq Composite
+Top 10 stocks that make up the Nasdaq Composite

 Below are the 10 largest components of the index and their total weighting: